 More admissions information

-1. Achieve an ACT composite score of 21 or above or a minimum combined SAT-I score of 1080, OR
+2. Achieve an ACT composite of 21 or higher OR a minimum combined SAT ERW+M score of 1060 (test optional for admission)

 Wichita State is a member of the Common App.
 If you'd like to apply using the Common App, add us to your My Colleges list.